Linaro/lava/doc/v2/pipeline-server.rst

 fail, so it is also recommended that the devices would be made offline at the same time.
 (The django admin interface has support for selecting devices by worker and taking all selected devices offline in a single action.)

+.. note:: *lava-logs* is a reserved hostname.
+Any worker connecting with that
+          hostname will be rejected by lava-master.

 .. seealso:: :ref:`create_device_database`